riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

-  * EF_RISCV_RVC (0x0001): This bit is set when the binary targets the C ABI, which allows instructions to be aligned to 16-bit boundries (the base RV32 and RV64 ISAs only allow 32-bit instruction alignment).
+  * EF_RISCV_RVC (0x0001): This bit is set when the binary targets the C ABI, which allows instructions to be aligned to 16-bit boundaries (the base RV32 and RV64 ISAs only allow 32-bit instruction alignment).
 When linking objects which specify EF_RISCV_RVC, the linker is permitted to use RVC instructions such as C.JAL in the relaxation process.